 Please remember that children are disadvantaged when holidays are taken during school time.

-When children join us, parents are asked to complete an 'information sheet', giving a daytime contact number to be updated as necessary.
+When children join us, parents are asked to complete an 'enrolment form', giving a daytime contact number to be updated as necessary.
 These details will be useful if your child becomes unwell or has an accident during the school day.
 Members of staff are trained to administer first aid if required.

-It is not the school policy to administer medication to children during the school day.
+It is not the school policy to administer medication to children during the school day without written parental permission.
 Long term arrangements can be made in extreme circumstances if supported by a doctor’s note.